erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 when one applies machine learning methods to indexing.
 But let's start from the beginning.

-Already "Modern B-tree techniques" mentions an interpolation search, the key idea of which is to estimate the position of the key we're looking for on the page instead of doing binary search.
+Already "Modern B-tree techniques" mentions interpolation search, the key idea of which is to estimate the position of the key we're looking for on the page instead of doing binary search.
 Of course this requires some knowledge about the data distribution, at the very least we need to know if e.g. linear